Dictatorship of the Tinoco brothers: Opposition begins

 The presentation of two controversial bills by Tinoco; the restoration of the death penalty and the elimination of the direct vote began to subtract support from the regime.
 Until then the opposition had managed to make itself heard through opposition newspapers such as Diario de Costa Rica, Acción Social and El Liberal that were closed down by the regime increasing popular animosity.

 The first anti-Tinoquist demonstrations took place between November 12 and 13, 1918 amid the commemorations for the end of the war.
 The opponent Stewart Johnson even compares the defeat of the German Kaiser with the imminent defeat of Tinoco and cries of "Death to Tinoco!"
 And "Down with the government!" were heard.
 The police violently repressed the demonstrations.

 Human rights violations

 The Tinochist regime was particularly repressive.
 In addition to the closure of opposition-owned press and the imprisonment of others, torture and extrajudicial executions were carried out.

 The main opponents' prisons were the Bellavista Headquarters and the Central Penitentiary.
-Tortures that were applied included whipping with "the stick" and the "bladder" (a sun-dried muscle), the use of the stocks in two variants; the high that left the feet in suspense causing cuts in neck and wrists and sometimes death, and the low that caused exhaustion due to the awkward position.
+Tortures that were applied included whipping with "the stick" and the "bladder" (a sun-dried muscle), the use of the stocks in two variants; the high that left the feet in suspense causing cuts in the neck and wrists and sometimes death, and the low that caused exhaustion due to the awkward position.
 In addition, the cells were in subhuman conditions; dirty, poorly ventilated, wet, full of rats, cockroaches and bedbugs, and a particular type of cell known as "the cloister" where the prisoner could not sit and died from exhaustion.
 These torments were reserved for political opponents and undisciplined prisoners.